dipaksah20/Semantic-Spotter-Using-Llama-Index/README.md

 ## System Design

+Below system design is used in the solution.

 ![](./image/Rag-Wars-Langchain-vs-Llama-Index-flow.png)

 -  **Data Loading**: SimpleDirectoryReader loads documents (including PDFs) from a directory.
 No explicit PyPDFLoader is needed, as Llama Index handles it internally.
+-  **Parsing**: SimpleNodeParser creates chunks or nodes for given documents.
+Here, chunk_size = 1024, chunk_overlap = 128 are used in this solution development.
 -  **Indexing**: VectorStoreIndex creates the vector index.
 The service context is initialized with the LLM and embedding model.
 -  **Storage**: StorageContext manages index persistence.
 The example shows how to load and save the index to disk, effectively providing caching.
 -  **Querying**: RetrieverQueryEngine() creates a query engine.